Water607965/Water-Site-s-Application-Version/README.md

 # 🔽 Download Process 🔽 (For Application):

 1. Before taking a look at the downlad process, ensure that you have your safari web browser launched.
-2. Go to the website (https://sites.google.com/view/who-is-water).
+2. Go to the website: https://h2owater.xyz
 3. Go to the help menu in the Mac menu bar and type in "add to dock".
 Go to this link to see the screenshot for a better view (https://github.com/Water607965/Water-Site-s-Application-Version/assets/151555387/c28e6949-cdb8-47f3-bc50-403c4cd90797)
 4. Click create application.
 5. Run the application on your computer.
 6. That's it!
 You've successfully launched the water application as a website for Mac on your computer!

-# 🔽 Download Process 🔽 (For Internet Viewing File):
+# 🔽 Download Process (For Internet Viewing File): 🔽

 1. Ensure that you have an active internet connection 🌐.
 2. Launch the file 📁.